kolaowalska/graph-complexity-reduction-framework/README.md

 2. __orchestration__: the `ExperimentService` receives a command via a CLI/API and fetches the original graph from the `Repository`
 3. __transformation__: the system looks up the requested algorithm in a `Registry` and executes it, producing a new `Graph` object while keeping the original graph intact
 4. __analysis__: a series of `Metrics` is run against the graph and return detailed dictionaries of values and metadata from the calculation
-5. __commitment__: the `UnitofWork` ensures that both the new graph and the experiment results are saved to storage simultaneously, preventing dirty data resulting from errors
+5. __commitment__: the `UnitOfWork` ensures that both the new graph and the experiment results are saved to storage simultaneously, preventing dirty data resulting from errors

 ## quick start